tloriato/ZcashProposals/README.md

 1: "Fair" is a subjective concept that I've not seen defined by the supporters.
 So common-sense is required here.
 2: Ranging from buying mining equipments to simply supporting/promoting it because they believe in this vision.
 3: Assuming that there isn't two coins (*with the same "relevance"*) with the same algorithm.
+4: It isn't very clear, yet, how they might differ, but I'd assume the same core values.